robenkleene/testing-presentation/testing-presentation.md

 # Mock Objects

 * [Mock object - Wikipedia](https://en.wikipedia.org/wiki/Mock_object): "Mock objects are simulated objects that mimic the behavior of real objects in controlled ways."
-* The `FlexibleTweetGetter` could be initialized with an `APICaller`, that instead of making network calls, it returns a constant `string` for the API response.
+* For example, `TweetGetter` could be initialized with a `MockAPICaller`, that instead of making network calls, it returns a constant `string` for the API response.

 ---